-Oral health Year 2 Year 3-4 Year 5+ Introduction of supervised toothbrushing.
-Child friendly dental practices.
-0 Elective recovery for routine paediatric extractions and long waiters.
-O • Improved access to dental care and response to population health needs, and working with Healthwatch Dorset to capture people's experiences. • Ø 0 - 19 nutrition and activity Explore NCMP follow-up services, gap analysis and propose additional provision. • Ø Explore the possibility of partnering with the two local councils to offer free school meals.
-Scale up the Healthy Movers Programme. Ø Ø Complete the work on the app to support children and young people with healthy lifestyles. • • Explore the work Active Dorset are undertaking and the information available through the Active Lives Survey.
-V Ø Gap analysis of social prescribing services for our children and young people and propose options. Ø • Continue to support the review of local delivery of the national Healthy Start Scheme. • Ø • Preconception and maternal care Explore the potential to align work across the system, gap analysis and propose additional provision • Ø for preconceptual care.
-Continue our work on the Local Maternity and Neonatal System (LMNS) equity and equalities Ø Ø Ø action plan aligned to the Core20PLUS5 focus on maternity, actions associated with the Ockenden and East Kent reviews, Better Births, Saving Babies Lives, and the Maternity Incentive Scheme.
-Support organisations to achieve UNICEF Baby Friendly Accreditation.
+Oral health Year 1-2 Year 3-4 Year 5+ Introduction of supervised toothbrushing. • Child friendly dental practices.
+The time are a still as a second less as Elective recovery for routine paediatric extractions and long waiters.
+Improved access to dental care and response to population health needs, and working with • • Healthwatch Dorset to capture people's experiences.
+0 - 19 nutrition and activity Explore NCMP follow-up services, gap analysis and propose additional provision. • • • Explore the possibility of partnering with the two local councils to offer free school meals.
+Scale up the Healthy Movers Programme. Ø Complete the work on the app to support children and young people with healthy lifestyles. • Explore the work Active Dorset are undertaking and the information available through the Active Lives Survey. • O Gap analysis of social prescribing services for our children and young people and propose options. • Ø Continue to support the review of local delivery of the national Healthy Start Scheme. • • • Preconception and maternal care Explore the potential to align work across the system, gap analysis and propose additional provision 0 Ø for preconceptual care.
+Continue our work on the Local Maternity and Neonatal System (LMNS) equity and equalities Ø ⊘ action plan aligned to the Core20PLUS5 focus on maternity, actions associated with the Ockenden and East Kent reviews, Better Births, Saving Babies Lives, and the Maternity Incentive Scheme.
+Support organisations to achieve UNICEF Baby Friendly Accreditation. •